-While the flight battery can typically power the aircraft inflight for three hours, the Sony camera is still dependent upon its own internal battery.
+While the flight battery can typically power the aircraft for three hours, the Sony camera is still dependent upon its own internal battery.
 If the camera is off after landing, chances are that the camera shut off at some point during the mission.
 The biggest concern here will be determining when the camera shut off and how much imagery you may be missing.
-Do this by geo-tagging the imagery to have them appear on the map to determine at what point during the mission the camera turned off.
+Do this by geo-tagging the imagery and viewing the photo locations on the map in Swift GCS.

-To reduce the chances of exhausting the camera battery inflight:
+To reduce the chances of exhausting the camera battery before landing:

-- Use a fully charged battery before each flight

-- Reduce the camera's screen brightness

-- Reduce the survey overlap percentage is possible

-- Limit flights to a shorter time

-- Use high quality batteries or Sony brand

-- Replace old batteries
+- Use a fully charged battery before each flight - Reduce the camera's screen brightness before flight - Reduce the survey overlap percentage if possible - Limit flights to a shorter time - Use high quality batteries or Sony brand - Replace old batteries - Turn on the camera's "airplane mode" to disable unnecessary functions